2,2'-Biphenol

 2,2′-Biphenol is an organic compound with the formula (C6H4OH)2.
 It is one of three symmetrical isomers of biphenol.
 A white solid, it is a precursor to diphosphite ligands that are used to support industrial hydroformylation catalysis.

 Synthesis

-The chemical can be made by a hydrolysis reaction that opens the central ring of dibenzofuran.
+2,2′-Biphenol can be made by hydrolysis of dibenzofuran.
 Alternatively, it can be produced from 2,4-di-tert-butylphenol in two steps.
 The first step entails oxidative coupling to give the 2,2′-biphenol with four tert-butyl substituents.
-This species then undergoes debutylation.
+Upon heating, this species then undergoes debutylation.